rhasanbd/k-Nearest-Neighbors-Learning-Without-Learning/README.md

 - K-NN 5: Investigate the non-linear decision boundary of K-NN classifier

 - K-NN 6: Investigate the curse of dimensionality (multi-class classification of the MNIST handwritten digits dataset)

+- K-NN 7: How to use Scikit-Learn to create a K-NN **regressor** model

+- K-NN 8: Perform regression on a housing dataset using Scikit-Learn's K-NN regressor